In this Server Month video, alternatives to 1U servers are highlighted, as well as characteristics of 2U and 4U servers.

 for expansion cards, the larger box can really go a long way towards meeting those needs.

 The move from 1U to 2U servers is really about expansion options.

-For example, a 2U server may very easily stick with two multi
+For example, a 2U server may very easily stick with two multi core processors and

 maybe 192 gigabytes of RAM, but you may find six PCIE expansion slots instead of